 SOC 1 vs. SOC 2

 SOC 1 and SOC 2 audits focus on reporting different things.
-The choice between whether an organization should undergo a SOC 1 or SOC 2 audit depends on the type of services the business provides.
+The choice between whether an organization should undergo a SOC 1 or SOC 2 audit depends on the type of services the business provides:

 Who Needs a SOC 1 Report?

 SOC 1 audits are for organizations that perform services that have financial impacts on their clients.
-In a SOC 1 audit, the focus of testing is on the organization’s internal control of financial reporting.
-Organizations that may require a SOC 1 audit include payment processors, billing organizations, and collections agencies.
+In a SOC 1 audit, testing focuses on the organization’s internal financial reporting controls.

 SOC 2 audits are designed for organizations providing other types of services.
 These reports focus on the internal operational and IT controls the organization has in place.
 Managed Service Providers (MSPs), cloud service providers (Software as a Service, Infrastructure as a Service, etc.), and outsourced IT providers are examples of organizations that may be asked to undergo a SOC 2 audit.